lucifer123A/HapPeace/README.md

 Hurrah!
 Check your progress on the [site](https://hacktoberfest.digitalocean.com/)

-#### Remember you need to submit 5 successful PRs in order to get your swags
+#### Remember you need to submit 5 successful PRs in order to claim your swags